s8acrine/alpha-configuration-setup/README.md

-# README
-This is a practice session to practice pushing code to GitHub through terminal commands
+This is a practice session to practice pushing code to GitHub through terminal commands.